-1.4 DURATION OF TRAINING
+1.5 DURATION OF TRAINING

-Although this curriculum is competency based, the duration of training must meet the European minimum of four years for full-time specialty training, adjusted accordingly for flexible training (EU directive 2005/36/EC).
-However, the RCR has advised that the indicative duration of training from entry into the specialty (ST1) to completion will be five years in full time training.
+Although this curriculum is competency based, the duration of training must meet the European minimum for full-time specialty training, adjusted accordingly for flexible training (EU directive 2005/36/EC).
+At the time of writing this is four years but this is expected to increase to five years shortly.
+However, the RCR advises that the indicative duration of training from entry into the specialty (ST1) to completion will be five years in full time training.